UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 ## Pandas Series

-A pandas Series is a one dimension array of values with an axis label.
+A pandas Series is a one-dimensional array of values with an axis label.
-This is the base data type that make up a pandas dataframe.
-In fact, the
+This is the base data type that makes up a pandas dataframe.
+In fact, the \<a href=“<https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe>” target="\_blank“Pandas documentation”</a> explain it as “a dict of Series objects”.
-\<a
-href=“<https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe>”
-target="\_blank“Pandas documentation”</a> explain it as “a dict of Series objects”.